hartmann-lab/fabv_paper/README.md

 Unzip the data

-Change the main_path variable to whatever folder you downloaded the data to.
+Change the main_path variable to the folder containing the downloeaded data.

 Run the analyses.